Mother Popcorn: Live version

 Brown performs a live version of "Mother Popcorn" on his album Sex Machine.

 "You Got to Have a Mother for Me"

 On January 13, 1969 Brown recorded a song at the RCA Studios in Los Angeles, California under the title "You Got to Have a Mother for Me".
 It had most of the same lyrics as "Mother Popcorn" but a completely different instrumental component, and was rejected for release as a single in favor of the later recording, which retained the earlier song title as a subtitle.
 The original "You Got to Have a Mother for Me" was first issued on the 1988 James Brown compilation album Motherlode.

 Cover versions

-Aerosmith covered "Mother Popcorn" on their album Live!
+Aerosmith covered "Mother Popcorn" during a live set in 1973 that was recorded, and eventually released on their album Live!
 Bootleg.
 It was also covered by Frank Black on the 1998 tribute album James Brown Super Bad @ 65, and by The Blues Brothers in a medley with "Do You Love Me" on Made in America.